Menu

 Thank you for your support, from all of the Year 3 team

-Miss Martin (Class Teacher), Mrs Khonat (Higher Level Teaching Assistant), Mrs Hussain (Special Support Assistant) and Mrs Saleem (Special Support Assistant).
+Miss Martin (Class Teacher), Mrs Saleem (Higher Level Teaching Assistant) and Mrs Burondkar (Special Support Assistant).